aalberg/regional-seeding/README.md

 num_spaces_per_round    Spaces per bracket round for indenting bracket matches in output files. annealing_rounds        Number of simulated annealing rounds to output. annealing_goal          Goal of annealing.
-If the cumulative conflict score drops below this, annealing will stop.
+If the cumulative conflict score drops below this, annealing will stop. use_fixed_seed          Use a fixed seed for random number generation.
+Results in the same bracket being generated for the same input file and config settings.
 ```

 Default settings: